Overview

 Review Documents

-The Calibration Run is dependent on a human to manually review documents and compare them to aji’s results.
-To manually code your documents, return to the work folder or saved search used in your Calibration Run.
+To manually code your documents, return to the work folder or saved search used in your Calibration Review.
 If you chose to have aji Select documents automatically, you can find them in an auto-created work folder titled AI Calibration Sets.

 Each aji Workflow will have it’s own designated work folder, titled with the name you provided in the Workflow Name field when you created your workflow.
-Documents selected automatically by aji can be identified by the number of documents generated in the Calibration Run and the timestamp it was created.
+Documents selected automatically by aji can be identified by the number of documents in the Calibration Review and the timestamp it was created.

-When you’re tagging documents in Document Viewer, make sure you’re using the correct AI tag associated your Calibration Run, which can be identified at the bottom of the Manually Reviewed pane from the Calibration Data Visualizations (e.g. “Tag documents with the tag HR-PAYROLL [w34]”).
+When you’re tagging documents in Document Viewer, make sure you’re using the correct AI Tag associated your Calibration Review, which can be identified at the bottom of the Manually Reviewed pane from the Calibration Data Visualizations (e.g. “Tag documents with the tag HR-PAYROLL [W1]”).

 Important

-Note that these visualizations are best interpreted after you have finished reviewing all documents used in your Calibration Run.
+Since Tag Syncs occur every hour, the data visualizations will update with data—including updating the Agreement Rate value—even if you don’t finish coding all documents.
+Therefore these visualizations are best interpreted after you have finished reviewing all documents used in your Calibration Review.

-At the top of your data visualizations, you can see information for your current run (Calibration, Hybrid Review, or Full Review) and information about your aji Workflow.
+At the top of your data visualizations, you can see information for your current Review (Calibration, GenAI, or Hybrid GenAI) and information about your aji Workflow.

-Date Created: The date your current run was created.
+Date Created: The date your current review was created.

-Last Run: The date your latest run was performed.
+Last Review: The date your latest review was performed.

-Classifier: The Classifier associated with your aji Workflow, used in Hybrid Runs.
+Classifier: The Classifier associated with your aji Workflow, used in Hybrid GenAI Reviews.

-Score Sync: The status of your Score Sync, which syncs aji’s ratings across the entire Reveal system (aji, Review Grid, Document Viewer, etc.).
+Score Sync: The status of your Score Sync, which syncs the GenAI ratings across the entire Reveal system (aji, Review Grid, Document Viewer, etc.).

 This is different from a Tag Sync, which syncs your manually reviewed coding with aji’s data visualizations.

-Review: Start a Hybrid Review or Full Review.
+Run GenAI Review: Start a new GenAI Review.

-The Calibration Results tab is the central hub for your Calibration Run results.
-Two donut wheels represent data: GenAI Reviewed contains aji’s ratings, and Manually Reviewed contains your coding decisions.
+The Results tab is the central hub for your Calibration Review results.
+Two donut wheels represent data: Reviewed by GenAI contains the GenAI ratings, and Manually Reviewed contains your coding decisions.
 Hover your mouse over either donut wheel to see the value of that section of data.

-While your manual coding is decided with either a “yes” (relevant) or “no” (not relevant), aji’s ratings follow a more precise scale:
+While your manual coding is decided with either a “yes” (relevant) or “no” (not relevant), GenAI ratings follow a more precise scale.

-No – The document show very little or no alignment with the Definition.
+No – The document shows very little or no alignment with the Definition.

 Borderline – The document shows partial alignment with the Definition.
 Some elements are relevant, but important aspects are missing, unclear, or inconsistent, making the overall rating uncertain.